mark-russ/NpcFactory/README.md

 # NpcFactory
-Generates Fallout 4 actors using JSON to describe appearances.
+Modifies Fallout 4 actors using JSON to describe new appearances.